-To analyze productivity, identify outliers, cut unnecessary expenses, and design other production policies, organizations are often interested in models of work, i.e., abstract representations of typical process instances modeling the causal and probabilistic dependencies among tasks.
-Such models are fundamentally based on the concepts of sequential, parallel, iterative (cyclic) and mutually exclusive tasks and are used to evaluate costs, monitor processes, and predict the effect of new policies (van der Aalst and van Hee, 2002).
+To analyze productivity, identify outliers, cut unnecessary expenses, and design other production policies, models of work are important, i.e., abstract representations of typical process instances modeling the causal and probabilistic dependencies among tasks.
+Such models are based on the concepts of sequential, parallel, iterative (cyclic) and mutually exclusive tasks and are used to evaluate costs, monitor processes, and predict the effect of new policies [7].
 For these reasons, empirically building process models from data is of great interest.
-Such a problem has been called process mining (van der Aalst and Wejters, 2004; Greco et al., 2004; Herbst and Karagiannis, 2004).
-Another common name is workflow mining, because the usual representation of work processes is workflow graphs.
+Such a problem has been called process mining, or simply workflow mining [8, 3, 4], because the usual representation of work processes is workflow graphs.

 In this paper, we describe a probabilistic model for workflow graphs, and algorithms for learning such graphs from data.
-The setup is similar to other probabilistic graphical models.
+The setup is similar to other graphical models.
 In Section 2, we introduce a formal description of workflow graphs and the associated generative models.
 Section 3 describes a data mining algorithm for learning the structure of workflow graphs from data.
 An empirical study is given in Section 4.
 Related work is discussed in Section 5.

-2 APPROACH
+2. APPROACH

-This section is organized as follows: first, we give a description of the family of graphs that are allowed in our framework.
+In this section, we first give a description of the family of graphs that are allowed in our framework.
 This is followed by a probabilistic parameterization of such graphs.
 We then describe the role of temporal information in our approach, followed by our treatment of hidden variables and noise.
-We conclude this section with a concept (called faithfulness) that links empirically observable constraints to graphical structures.
+We conclude this section with a concept (called faithfulness) that links empirically observable constraints to graphs.